Donate

 • Ms. Sushma Modi, Junior Professional Associate, World Bank, Ethiopia

-The event will also mark the official launch of a special issue of Southasiadisasters.net titled “Ending Gender-Based Violence in Disaster Risks and Climate Resilience by 2030.”
-The issue presents field-based evidence and policy reflections, emphasising that GBV in disasters is predictable, preventable, and must be systematically addressed within disaster governance frameworks.
+The event also marked the official launch of the special issue of Southasiadisasters.net titled “Ending Gender-Based Violence in Disaster Risks and Climate Resilience by 2030.”
+The issue presented field-based evidence and policy reflections, emphasising that GBV in disasters was predictable, preventable, and needed to be systematically addressed within disaster governance frameworks.

-📢 Join us to explore how disasters and climate stress heighten the risk of gender-based violence and to identify practical, protection-centred approaches that strengthen inclusive disaster and climate resilience across South Asia.
+📢 The roundtable provided a platform to explore how disasters and climate stressors heighten the risk of gender-based violence and to identify practical, protection-centred approaches to strengthen inclusive disaster and climate resilience across South Asia.

 Explore Similar Content